offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 TODO: smart pointers

-TODO: add terminology for declarations and definitions
+TODO: add terminology for declarations and definitions + add more example code into terminology

 # Essentials